cnr-isti-vclab/ReviewerNet/parser/README.md

 2. execute *download_and_parse.sh*

-3. run a local/remote ReviewerNet session and click on *import datasets* to upload the files you've just created;
+3. run a local/remote ReviewerNet session and click on *Upload instance* to upload the files you've just created;

 4. Use your own instance of ReviewerNet!
 <hr>